-Topic Requirements Documentation Topic 11.3.1 Data for each utility metering system Section 5.2 Section 5.3 Section 5.4 Required information Billed quantities provided by the utility must be retained by the Assessor as well as evidence of estimated bills (where applicable).
-The Assessor must document how these estimates were resolved, if this is not evident in the NABERS rating input form.
-Assessors must also retain evidence of estimated bills (where applicable) and document how these estimates were resolved.
-Documentation of any related investigation and resolution of anomalies or estimations in the data should be retained by the Assessor if it is not evident from the data entered into the NABERS rating input form.
-Documents that can be used as evidence of billed quantities can include: a) Utility bills for a minimum of 12 months showing consumption records for the billing periods. b) A spreadsheet or other electronic record from the utility showing consumption for the billing periods, with a clear indication of the meter identification and reading, and at least one utility bill that can be shown to reconcile against the electronic data.
+Торіс Requirements Documentation Topic 11.3.1 Data for each utility metering system Requirements Section 5.2 Section 5.3 Section 5.4 Required information Billed quantities provided by the utility must be retained by the Assessor as well as eviden estimated bills (where applicable).
+The Assessor must document how these estimates were reso if this is not evident in the NABERS rating input form.
+Assessors must also retain evidence of estimated bills (where applicable) and document how restimates were resolved.
+Documentation of any related investigation and resolution of anomalies or estimations in the should be retained by the Assessor if it is not evident from the data entered into the NABERS r input form.
+Documentation examples Documents that can be used as evidence of billed quantities can include: Documents that can be used as evidence of billed quantities can include: a) Utility bills for a minimum of 12 months showing consumption records for the billing periods. b) A spreadsheet or other electronic record from the utility showing consumption for the billing periods, with a clear indication of the meter identification and reading, and at least one utility bill that can be shown to reconcile against the electronic data.
 Where the utility provides an online portal with billing information, actual bills for reconciliation are not required.
 However, the billing information from the portal must still be retained as documentation.

-11.3.2 Accounting Section 5.5 Required information
+11.2.2 Accounting Section 5.5 Required information

-for recycled For externally supplied recycled water, the following information must be retained as evidence:
+11.3.2 Accounting for recycled For externally supplied recycled water, the following information must be retained as evidence:

 water a) The source of the water.

 b) The quantities of the water.

 c) Any non-recycled components of the water.

-11.4 Documentation required for Chapter 6: Non-utility metering consumption data
+1.4 Documentation required for Chapter 6: Non-utility metering consumption data

-Topic Requirements Documentation 11.4.1 Data for non- utility Section 6.2 Section 6.3 Section 6.4 Required information All relevant data from non-utility metering systems as listed in Table 6.2 must be retained for a minimum period of 12 months. metering systems metering Note: Documentation of any related investigation and resolution of anomalies or estimations in the data should be retained by the Assessor if it is not evident from the data entered into the NABERS rating input form.
+Торіс Requirements Documentation 11.4.1 Data for non- utility non- Section 6.3 Required information All relevant data from non-utility metering systems as listed in Table 6.2 must be retained for a minimum period of 12 months. metering systems Note: Documentation of any related investigation and resolution of anomalies or estimations in the data should be retained by the Assessor if it is not evident from the data entered into the NABERS rating input form .